NunoSempere/time-to-botec/README.md

 I like the [operator](http://duskos.org/#operator) section of [Dusk OS](http://duskos.org/):

 > Dusk OS doesn't have users, but operators.
 What's the difference?
 Control.
 You use a phone, you use a coffee machine, hell you even use a car these days.
 But you operate a bulldozer, you operate a crane, you operate a plane.

+### Go

+Go is reasonably fast, though not as fast as C. Partly this is because it uses a different, slightly more robust random number generator.
+I have high hopes for go, hopefully it will fit the role for me of a C with fewer warts.

 ### NodeJS and Squiggle